 The position of the device in the chassis is indicated remotely by the following position contacts:

 - CE: connected position.

-- CT: test position.
+- · CT: test position.

 - CD: disconnected position.
-The device is in the disconnected position when the minimum isolation distance between the device racking terminals and the chassis clusters is reached.

-The state of the position contacts changes according to the device position during racking-in and rackingout operations, as shown in the diagram below.
+The state of the position contacts changes according to the device position during racking-in and racking-out operations, as shown in the diagram below.